 - An issuer-sponsored holding statement from within the last three months, or a screenshot from the Share Registry for each holding showing the registered address, account name, account designation (if applicable) and quantity of shares.

-Once you have these details you can begin filling in the form!
+Once you have everything in order, you can begin filling in the form.

 Please note: You can choose to fill in the form electronically or in pen.
 However, please ensure the form is signed in wet ink pen, as digital signatures are not accepted.